smorad/um_cisc_7404/07_deep_value.typ

 In modern deep learning, we progress using trial and error #pause

-Today we experiment, and maybe tomorrow we discover the theory
+Today we experiment, and maybe tomorrow we discover the theory #pause

+This applies even more to *deep reinforcement learning*